A Storybook Wedding at Stan Hywet Hall & Gardens

-According to Ulm, about 50 percent of Stan Hywet’s wedding ceremonies take place at the teahouses at the end of the beautiful Birch Tree Allée, a 550-foot-long pathway with more than 100 gray birches lining both sides.
+According to Ulm, about 50 percent of Stan Hywet’s wedding ceremonies take place at the Tea Houses at the end of the beautiful Birch Tree Allée, a 550-foot-long pathway with more than 100 gray birches lining both sides.
 “We call this our wedding aisle – the birch trees lean into the pathway creating a breathtaking canopy of leaves.
-In the spring, the pathway is lined with vinca and lily of the valley, known for its sweet scented flowers.”
+In the spring, the pathway is lined with vinca and blooming lily of the valley.”

-For brides preferring a rustic setting for their wedding, the Dell is a secluded location shaded by a canopy of tall trees and surrounded by wild flowers.
-Beyond its natural beauty, the Dell has historical significance as well.
-The youngest Seiberling daughter, Virginia, was married in this location in 1919.
+For couples who prefer a more rustic setting, the Dell is a secluded location shaded by a canopy of tall trees and surrounded by wildflowers.
+Beyond its natural beauty, the Dell also has historical significance: F.A. and Gertrude Seiberling’s youngest daughter, Virginia, was married in the Dell in 1919.

-Suitable for smaller weddings of up to 50 guests, the English Garden is a hidden gem redesigned by renowned landscape architect Ellen Biddle Shipman in 1928.
-In fact, it is one of the only restored Shipman gardens open to the public.
-The secluded, walled garden features a reflecting pool, the statue The Garden of the Water Goddess and more than 3,000 perennials.
-The ceremony is held under a lichgate with a canopy of Dutchman’s pipe, a flowering vine with large heart-shaped leaves.
+The English Garden is the perfect space for smaller weddings of up to 50 guests.
+This sunken, walled “secret garden” features a reflecting pool, The Garden of the Water Goddess statue, and more than 3,000 perennials.
+The ceremony is held under a lichgate, a roof-covered entryway, with a canopy of Dutchman’s pipe, a flowering vine with large heart-shaped leaves.

 A wedding reception to remember

-Located on the lower level of the Manor House, the Manor House Auditorium is a warm and inviting space featuring a wood floor, painted brick walls, skylights and a post-modern ceiling with exposed metal pipes.
-Accommodating 175 guests, this space also has a fireplace hearth and balcony, which is a perfect location for the band or D.J.
-The auditorium was once used as the Seiberlings’ gymnasium.
+Located on the lower level of the Manor House, the Manor House Reception Hall is a warm and inviting space featuring a wood floor, painted brick walls, soundproofing panels, skylights and a post-modern ceiling with exposed duct work.
+Accommodating 175 guests, this space also has a fireplace hearth and balcony – a perfect location for the band or D.J.

-“This historic venue is truly a blank canvas where a bride can create the wedding of her dreams,” Ulm says.
-“By adding bright colors, beautiful linens, flowers, and suspending lights and globes from the ceiling, the space transforms from your basic vanilla to cherries jubilee.”
+“The Manor House Reception Hall is a blank canvas where a couple can create the wedding of their dreams,” Ulm says.
+“By adding bright colors, beautiful linens, flowers, and suspending lights and globes from the ceiling, the space may be transformed into something unique.”

-For smaller receptions, the Carriage House Auditorium offers a charming space with French doors leading to a tented patio.
-The climate-controlled tented patio features chandeliers and an array of windows.
-This venue holds 85 guests (125 guests with the tented patio).
+For smaller receptions, the Carriage House Reception Hall is an intimate space with French doors leading to the Carriage House Tent, a climate-controlled area featuring chandeliers and windows looking out onto the Great Meadow and Apple Orchard.
+This venue holds 85 guests (125 guests with the tent).

-Lastly, Stan Hywet offers several locations on the property for tented outdoor receptions, including the Great Meadow in front of the Manor House.
-“Tented receptions are popular and provide spectacular views of the Manor House,” Ulm says.
-“We can accommodate as many guests as a bride desires for large weddings.”
+Stan Hywet also has several locations for tented outdoor receptions, including the Great Meadow in front of the Manor House.
+“Tented receptions are popular and accommodate as many guests as a couple desires for large weddings,” notes Ulm.

-Stan Hywet’s staff of experienced, creative wedding consultants works with the bride every step of the way to bring her vision to life.
-From extravagant to more modest affairs, the events team has the talent and expertise to create any wedding imaginable.
-In addition to ceremonies and receptions, the events team will assist in planning bridal showers and rehearsal dinners.
+Stan Hywet’s staff of experienced wedding specialists work with the couple every step of the way to bring their vision to life.
+The rentals team has the talent and expertise to create any wedding imaginable.
+In addition to ceremonies and receptions, they will assist in planning bridal showers and rehearsal dinners.

 “We pride ourselves in our exceptional attention to detail,” Ulm says.
-“On the wedding day, a team of three wedding consultants is dedicated to the bride and groom, the bridal party and family to ensure everything runs smoothly.”
+“On the wedding day, a team of three wedding specialists is dedicated to the wedding party and family to ensure that everything runs smoothly.”

-For cultural weddings, the events team will work with a couple to ensure important traditions are incorporated throughout their special day.
+The wedding specialsts will also work with a couple to ensure that important family and cultural traditions are incorporated throughout their special day.
 “We hosted an Indian wedding that was absolutely spectacular,” Ulm says.
-“We were honored to be part of this three-day event, and it gave us an opportunity to learn more about the unique culture.”

 The team has relationships with many local vendors who are familiar with the historic nature of the property.
-“We’ve vetted these vendors and know they are the truest professionals in their industry, from caterers to florists,” Ulm says.
-“A Stan Hywet bride will have the highest quality vendors at the most reasonable prices.”
+“We have vetted these vendors and know they are the best professionals in their industry, from caterers to florists,” Ulm says.
+“A couple getting married at Stan Hywet will have the highest quality professionals orchestrating their wedding.”

 Create a page in your history

-For many couples who get married at Stan Hywet, the museum has been a part of their lives since childhood.
-Even after their wedding day, couples often return to the museum with their own family — whether to tour the Manor House, attend special events or spend an afternoon meandering through the gardens.
+For many couples getting married at Stan Hywet, the museum has been a part of their lives since childhood.
+Even after their wedding day, couples often return to the estate with their own family – whether to tour the Manor House, attend special events or spend an afternoon meandering through the gardens.

-“Over the years, both brides and grooms have told me they first came to Stan Hywet on their fourth grade field trip and wanted to get married here ever since,” Ulm says.
+“Over the years, couples have told me that they have always wanted to get married here, ever since the first visit on their fourth grade field trip,” Ulm says.
 “Now they are creating a special page in their own history at this historic venue.”

 Click on the website link below for more information.